amalgam8/amalgam8/README.md

 Now that the application is up and running, you can try out the other a8ctl commands as described in [test & deploy demo](https://github.com/amalgam8/examples/blob/master/demo-script.md).
-Just make sure to replace "192.168.33.33" with "localhost" in the URLs used in the instruction.
+Just make sure to replace "192.168.33.33" with "localhost" in the URLs used in the instructions.

 When you are finished, you can run the following commands to completely shudown the demo: